ndiesslin/portfolio-gatsby/content/blog/project-management-planning/index.md

 ### Creating tasks

-I orginaly started understanding better tasks when working with team members who were remote, I understood after awhile that tasks need to be created in a way they can be worked on asyncornously by most anyone.
+I originally started understanding better tasks when working with team members who were remote, I understood after awhile that tasks need to be created in a way they can be worked on asynchronously by most anyone.
 When creating tasks this is a list of helpful ideas on some things one might think about:

 1. Come up with a title naming convention
     1. You will want a format fitting to your projects and team size